zbaker94/Obsidian-Coding/React/Principles/Abstraction.md

 }
 ```

-In this example, we provide "slots" for the consuming code to pass a table component and a table controls component that are rendered by the parent.
+In this example, we provide "slots" for the consuming code to pass a table component and a table controls component that are rendered by the shell.
 We also define a context provider that will be responsible for handling the state of the compound component and its children.
 This allows us to specify the general layout and behavior of the TableShell while providing a means for the developer to customize the contents.